shaile09/surfs-up/README.md

 We began this challenge by adding our dependents (from sqlalchemy import extract).
 We used the session.query to find the date, precipitation, and temperature for June and December.
 We then created a DataFrame and printed the index for June and December.

 For June, the average temperature was 74.94, std was 3.25, min was 64 and max was 85.
 The mean precipitation was 0.13, std was 0.335, min was 0 and max was 4.43.
+The graph bellow shoes the precipiation and tempreture bins with the max temp being 85 and max precipitation being 4.43.

 ![](June.png)
 ![](June1.PNG)

 For December, the average temperature was 71.04, std was 3.74, min was 56 and max was 83.
 The mean precipitation was 0.21, std was 0.54, min was 0 and max was 6.42.
+The graph bellow shoes the precipiation and tempreture bins with the max temp being 83 and max precipitation being 6.42.

 ![](December2.png)
 ![](December1.PNG)